 Virtually all other documents can be served by first class mail or hand delivery.

-Different rules may apply if you are trying to serve someone in the military, out-of-state, or in jail.
-Check the Self-Help Center’s service page for more advice in these unusual situations.
+Different rules may apply if you're trying to serve someone in the military, out-of-state, or in jail.
+Check the Alaska Court System’s Service Guidelines for more advice in these unusual situations.

 When the clerk files your documents and returns the summons and standing order to you, take a moment to read them.
-The standing order is a court order issued at the beginning of every case.
-It requires everyone who is taking legal measures to end their marriage to complete a Financial Declaration.
+The standing order is issued at the beginning of every divorce case, and it requires both spouses to fill out a Financial Declaration.

-A Financial Declaration is an affidavit, or statement sworn in front of a notary, that details each spouse’s financial picture, from employment to assets to liabilities and monthly expenses.
-This helps everyone to understand more about, for example, how much child support should be paid, or whether one spouse should receive alimony.
-The standing order requires every spouse to complete a Financial Declaration.
+A Financial Declaration is an affidavit, or statement sworn in front of a notary, that details each spouse’s finances, from assets and debts, to income and expenses.
+This information helps everyone understand more about, for example, how much child support should be paid, or whether one spouse should receive alimony.
 Make sure you are clear, detailed, and candid when you complete this form.
-File it with the court and serve it upon your spouse as well.
+It’s important to avoid mistakes on your divorce paperwork.
+File your Financial Declaration with the court and serve it upon your spouse as well.

 If you need extra help or if you just have questions, the State of Alaska holds a number of family law classes and clinics in various communities throughout the state.